Girard, Kansas: Socialism in Girard

 During World War I, Debs was a subject of efforts by President Wilson to suppress dissent against the war.
 He was convicted of violating the Smith Espionage Act and, in September 1918, was sentenced to 10 years in prison.
 In 1920 he ran for President while still incarcerated in the Atlanta Penitentiary.
 He received 919,799 votes (3.4% of the vote) despite being imprisoned.
 President Warren G. Harding pardoned Debs in December 1921.

 In 1915 Emanuel Julius was invited to move to Girard and write for Appeal to Reason, then the largest socialist periodical in the country.
 Julius married Marcet Haldeman in 1916.
 At the suggestion of Marcet's aunt, Jane Addams of Hull House, both assumed the surname Haldeman-Julius.
 In 1919, Emanuel became co-owner and editor of Appeal to Reason and began printing the first of the small paperback books in Girard which soon became the foundation for his Little Blue Books series.
 His vision was to make good literature available to the masses at a cheap price.
 At the end of nine years, the small project had become a gigantic publishing venture; Emanuel Haldeman-Julius became known as "the Henry Ford of literature".
 Following World War II, the FBI under J. Edgar Hoover viewed the Little Blue Books' inclusion of such subjects as socialism, atheism, and frank treatment of sexuality as a threat; Haldeman-Julius was added to the enemies list.
 This caused a rapid decline in the number of bookstores carrying the Little Blue Books.

 Emanuel Haldeman-Julius died July 31, 1951, at his home in Girard.
 He was found drowned in his own swimming pool by his second wife of nine years, Sue Haldeman-Julius.
 The Little Blue Books continued to be reprinted after Haldeman-Julius' death.
 They were sold by mail order by his son until 1978, when the Girard printing plant and warehouse were destroyed by fire.

 Tornadoes

 In May 2003, four people were killed and over a dozen injured by the biggest tornado in Crawford County in recent memory.
-At least ten people died in southeast Kansas and southwest Missouri.
+At least ten people died in southeastern Kansas and southwestern Missouri.
 The Girard tornado was first rated as an F4, but is a strong candidate for an upgrade to F5 status.
 The tornado touched down at 4:40 p.m. near McCune in western Crawford County, cutting a path almost half a mile wide.
 It traveled by the outskirts of Girard into the small community of Ringo, into Franklin, and then by the outer reaches of Mulberry.